kgrayallday/kgrayallday/README.md

 ### :crystal_ball: The Near Future
 - Would love to contribute to Open Source Projects
-- Full-Time job programming would be cool
+- Fulltime job programming would be cool
 - I would also love to teach/volunteer
 - Lua
 - Python